RustBeginners/awesome-rust-mentors/.github/PULL_REQUEST_TEMPLATE/new-mentor.md

 Contact: Your preferred method of contact.

 Spoken Languages: Languages you're comfortable mentoring in; if you do not specify this, English will be assumed.
-Please _emphasise_ your preferred language if you list more than one.
+Please _emphasize_ your preferred language if you list more than one.

 Topics: Topics of interest or projects that you work on that you're comfortable mentoring.